Azure/azureml-examples/best-practices/largescale-deep-learning/Data-loading/data-loading.md

 - Seamlessly handles authentication to cloud storage.
 - Provides options to mount data (stream) or download all the data (see [Mount vs Download](#mount-vs-download).
 - Seamless integration with [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) - a unified pythonic interface to local, remote and embedded file systems and bytes storage.
-- Faster than `blobfuse` and `blobfuse2` - see [Common scenarios and best mounting settings](#common-scenarios-and-best-mount-settings) for more details.

 Also, we recommend you use Azure ML datastores because authentication to data is automatically taken care of.
 You can choose between two different authentication methods: